 A readiness plan that beats pass-rate guessing

 Use a readiness plan tied to the official domains and your actual experience record.
 Step 1: map your work history to the eight CISSP domains and identify which two or more domains support your eligibility claim.
 Step 2: use the official weights to allocate study time.
 Step 3: create artifacts for weak domains: a risk decision memo, asset-handling note, architecture review, network-security diagram, IAM review, assessment plan, operations incident note, and software-security review.
 Step 4: use AI to generate scenarios and critique your reasoning, but verify every control and recommendation.
-Step 5: compare your artifacts against security-operations, network-security, cybersecurity analyst, and SOC employer language before scheduling.
+Step 5: compare your artifacts against that sample before scheduling.

-That sequence gives you more control than a pass-rate rumor.
-It turns CISSP into an eligibility and readiness decision instead of a bet on an unsupported number.
+That sequence gives you more control than a rumored number.
+It turns CISSP into an eligibility and readiness decision instead of a bet on an unsupported statistic.

 Bottom line: CISSP is an experience-and-judgment decision, not a pass-rate bet

-The bottom line is simple: do not choose or avoid CISSP because a page gives you a dramatic pass-rate number.
-RoleMath does not have a sourceable official ISC2 CISSP candidate pass-rate percentage.
+Do not choose or avoid CISSP because a page gives you a dramatic pass-rate number.
+On the official ISC2 pages RoleMath reviewed on 2026-07-05, no candidate pass-rate percentage was found.
 ISC2 publishes a passing grade, exam structure, domain weights, pricing, and experience requirements; those are the defensible planning facts.

 Frequently asked questions